Skip to main content

 6 mentions Positive Neutral Negative

-Character development in the game has received mixed reviews, with many players criticizing the character designs as unappealing and cartoonish, which detracts from the overall experience.
-While some appreciate the game's homage to the Tribes series, others feel that the aesthetic choices, including the flat-shaded art style and lighting, result in a dull visual presentation.
-Additionally, concerns about the demographic appeal of the character designs have been raised, particularly regarding the portrayal of certain roles within the game.
+Character development in the game has received mixed reviews, with many players expressing dissatisfaction with the character designs, describing them as cartoonish and lacking depth.
+While some appreciate the game's homage to the Tribes series, others feel that the aesthetic choices do not resonate well, particularly criticizing the flat-shaded style and the overall execution of character visuals.
+Additionally, concerns about the demographic appeal and the portrayal of characters, such as the flag carrier, have been raised, suggesting a disconnect between the game's design and its intended audience.

-• “I don't like the character designs, and there are some server stability issues that need improving, but otherwise this is an amazing new *totally not Tribes* game that is incredibly faithful to the other games in the Tribes lineup (I compare it to Aerial Assault, but that's just because I never played Tribes 2).”
+• “I don't like the character designs, and there are some server stability issues that need improving, but otherwise this is an amazing new game that is incredibly faithful to the other games in the lineup.”

-• “The lighting/post processing makes everything look kind of dark/dull, the character designs are fairly meh and some of the levels are still mainly cubes on some terrain (unfinished).”
+• “The lighting and post-processing make everything look kind of dark and dull, the character designs are fairly mediocre, and some of the levels are still mainly cubes on some terrain (unfinished).”

 • story